-What are the causes of postmenopausal bleeding (PMB)?
+What are the causes of postmenopausal bleeding?

 Thickening of the womb lining

-Having a thickened womb lining often causes unusual vaginal bleeding, such as very heavy periods during the perimenopause or bleeding after the menopause.
+A thickened womb lining often causes unusual vaginal bleeding, such as very heavy periods during the perimenopause or bleeding after the menopause.

-Fibroidsare growths of muscle that can develop in the wall of your womb.
+Fibroids are growths of muscle that can happen in the wall of your womb.
 They’re common, particularly after the age of 40.

 Less common causes of bleeding after the menopause